EAzhir12/QualCode/README.md

 # QualCode Visualization

-This repository contains the visual interface elements and screenshots referenced in **Section 6** of our research paper entitled "An Innovative ISO-Based Computational Framework for Software Maintainability Assessment".
+This repository contains the visual interface elements and screenshots of our research paper entitled "An Innovative ISO-Based Computational Framework for Software Maintainability Assessment".
 These visuals demonstrate the analysis and visualization capabilities of the **QualCode** system.

 ---